Division of Public Health Office of Health Informatics

 divorces, declarations of domestic partnership, and terminations of

 domestic partnership.
-The unit also trains
+The External Operations Unit trains

 - The Health Analytics Section provides analysis of health

 data, including linked data bases and reports, based on its data

 collection systems and other data sources.
 The section maintains the Wisconsin Cancer Reporting System

 Pregnancy Risk Assessment Monitoring System (PRAMS), and the Wisconsin Violent Death Reporting System; and